SangBinLee93/SangBinLee93.github.io/_pages/myjourney.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/GS.png)

-At the first time, when I get into GIANTSTEP, I learned yeti basics from pipeline TD, tea-young Song.
+At the first time, when I get into GIANTSTEP, I learned yeti basics from pipeline TD, taiyoung Song.
 His knowledge about yeti was so great, so I could understand the current status about GIANTSTEP’s pipeline.
 I suggested to modify GIANTSTEP’s pipeline, more accurate with rest-pose, uv, and guide curve set datas.

 After one month, I started work with LostArk Project.
 I managed all hair datas from all outsourcing companies.
 I reviewed their errors, retouched the hair curves.
 However, they also produced main shots but the quality was not enough.
 I suggested for my manager to give me a opportunity to work on the hair simulation for the shots.
 So, I could start working with the Kamen's helmet shot, which is the most important shot in the entire timeline.